 In Georgia and many other states, it’s illegal to leave the scene of an accident that involved injuries, vehicle damage, or deaths.
-If you do leave the scene, you could be charged with hit and run—which is a whole other host of problems.
+If you do leave the scene, you could be charged with hit-and-run, which brings a whole other host of problems.

-When the police arrive, an officer will access the scene, ask you questions, and create an accident report.
-You can (and should) request a copy of this report for your records.
+Not moving your vehicle will help preserve the accident scene.
+Either way, put on your hazard lights.
+When the police arrive, an officer will assess the scene, ask you questions, and create an accident report.
+You should always request a copy of this report for your records.
 It will be a crucial piece of evidence if you file a truck accident claim.

 While you’re at the scene, exchange the following information with the other driver(s):